PereViader/ManualDi/README.md

 # ManualDi.Unity3d

 When using the container in unity, do not rely on Awake / Start.
 Instead, rely on Inject / Initialize.
-You can still use Awake / Start if the classes involved are not injected through the container.
+You may still use Awake / Start if the classes involved are not injected through the container.

+By relying on the container and not on native Unity3d callbacks you can be certain that the dependencies of your classes are Injected and Initialized in the proper order.

 ## Installers